kevmhughes/meetup/README.md

 # Meetup

-Take a Look at the App [here](https://kevmhughes.github.io/meetup/)
+Take a look at the app [here](https://kevmhughes.github.io/meetup/)

 # Description